developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/setup/index.md

 Format of string: `[package name]`
 Ex: `com.android.browser`

-> Note: this setting can be saved even if the current Active Edge Zone is not configured for Launching an Application.
+> Note: this setting can be saved even if the current ActiveEdge Zone is not configured for Launching an Application.

 -----